 Enter your postcode to view our rates and availability in your area.

 Did you know why are greenhouses called ‘green’?

 Greenhouses are eco-friendly structures which reduce energy bills.
 They are also good for the environment.
 They improve the air around your house.
+People often ask ‘Why are greenhouses called green when they are invariably clear glass or plastic?’.

-A common question asked is ‘Why are greenhouses called green when they are invariably clear glass or plastic’.
 According to some studies, greenhouses are called this way because they used to be treated with a green dye.
 It absorbed light and produced heat.
 In fact, people still use it today in salt production.
 It increases the absorption of UV lights by the sea in order to speed up evaporation.

 Greenhouse sheeting is usually made from translucent materials – clear plastic or glass.
 This allows sunlight to come in and stimulate the photosynthesis process.
 It combines carbon dioxide and sunlight’s energy which feed the plants.
 Around 6 hours of daily sunlight exposure is what plants need thoroughly.